ajavamind/A3DCamera/README.md

 #### Bluetooth Remote Control
 Here is the current key mapping for a 8BitDo Bluetooth game controller in Android mode.
 The controller must be paired with the Beam Pro.
-A Bluetooth Android keyboard may also be used, but the app needs an update for a normal keyboard to work.
-Not all function keys are working.
+A Bluetooth Android keyboard may also be used.

 * SHUTTER - Take a photo on key release.
 In Photo Booth mode show count down seconds delay, until photo capture.
 * FOCUS   - Cycle through fixed focus distances: Hyperfocal, Photo Booth, Macro
 * MODE    - Select Auto, Manual, and Shutter Priority (only Auto implemented)
-* BURST   - Start continous photo capture at about 1 photo per second until the key is pressed and released again, or 60 images captured.
-In Photo Booth mode take only 4 images.
+* BURST   - Start continous photo capture at about 1 photo per second until the Back key is pressed and released again, or until 60 images are captured.
+In Photo Booth mode take a maximum of 4 images (bug, not working).
 * DISP    - Toggle change Review display mode (SBS,  Anaglyph, L/R) (Not implemented for either Live view or Review mode)
 * TIMER   - Set 3 second delay time to take a photo or burst in Photo Booth mode.
 Toggle no delay or Photo Booth.
 * ISO     - Set the ISO (not implemented)
 * SPEED   - Set the Shutter speed (not implemented)
 * FN      - Cycle through exposure metering: Frame Average, Center Weighted, Spot Metering
 * MENU    - Settings, etc. not implemented
-* BACK    - Only active with menu, not implemented
+* BACK    - Cancel continuous capture.
+To exit/pause the app, press the back button twice.
 * OK/REVIEW - Review the last photo taken in [3DSteroid Pro (StereoRoidPro)](https://play.google.com/store/apps/details?id=jp.suto.stereoroidpro&hl=en_US) or another viewer.
 OK function for menus and setting when camera is not active
 * SHARE    - Share the last photo taken with Email, Messaging, Photo Viewing, Printer, etc. apps.

+A Bluetooth Mouse controls the app with the following buttons: (intended for use with a photo booth control (buzzer style) box)

+* Left Button - Start a countdown display if configured with TIMER and take a photo
+* Middle Button - Review the last photo.
+During review the Left Mouse Button functions as a Print share function
+* Right Button - Toggle SBS/Anaglyph Display Mode (not implemented)

 ![8BitDo Micro Bluetooth Controller](images/A3DCamera_Layout_1080.png)